Cystoscopy for Women

 What is cystoscopy?

-Cystoscopy is a procedure that lets the health care provider view the urinary tract,
+Cystoscopy is a test that lets the healthcare provider view the urinary tract.
+This

 can help find problems with the urinary tract.
 This may include early signs of cancer,

 For this test, a long, flexible, lighted tube (cystoscope) is put into the urethra